Insults fly after EU ultimatum to Poland

 “The European Commission is trying to play God,” he said.

-Another Law and Justice MEP, Zbigniew Kuzmiuk, said the Commission had threatened to use its “atomic weapon” of suspending Poland’s voting rights in the EU Council.
+Another Law and Justice MEP, Zbigniew Kuzmiuk, called the Commission’s threat - to potentially suspend Poland’s voting rights in the EU Council - an “atomic weapon”.

 “This attempt to deprive Poland of its voice in the EU Council is a brutal interference in the Polish political system,” he said.

-The Commission issued its warning after Poland passed four laws on judicial reform.
+The Commission issued its warning after Law and Justice passed four laws on judicial reform.

-One was to give Law and Justice the power to appoint supreme court judges.
-A second one gave it power over most judges in the National Council of the Judiciary, which controls the profession.
+One gave it the power to appoint supreme court judges.
+A second one gave it new powers over the National Council of the Judiciary which controls the profession.

-These laws are still up in the air after Polish president Andrzej Duda declined to sign them following street protests.
+These laws are up in the air after Polish president Andrzej Duda declined to sign them following street protests.

 The third and fourth laws, which Duda has signed, gave Law and Justice the power to name judges in appeals and district courts and to reform judicial training.